dji-sdk/Mobile-SDK-Doc/source/cn/ios-tutorials/RemoteLoggerDemo.md

 <!-- toc -->

+**Note: This Tutorial and Sample Project is developed based on iOS SDK v3.5, an update version for iOS SDK v4.0 will be published soon.**

+---

 This tutorial is designed for you to obtain a better understanding of the DJI Remote Logger Tool.
 It will teach you how to use it for showing application log messages on a simple webpage.

 You can download the tutorial's final sample code project from this [Github Page](https://github.com/DJI-Mobile-SDK-Tutorials/DJIRemoteLoggerDemo).